-The World Air Quality Report 2023, prepared by the Swiss technology company IQAir, was released on 19 March 2024.
+The World Air Quality Report 2023, prepared by the Swiss technology company IQAir, was released on March 19, 2024.
 According to this report, India ranks as the third most polluted country in the world, following Bangladesh and Pakistan.
 Additionally, New Delhi, the capital of India, is identified as the most polluted capital globally.
-The report indicates that the concentration of PM 2.5 stands at 54.4 in the country's air quality, with the national capital recording 92.7 micrograms per cubic meter.
+The report indicates that the concentration of PM 2.5 stands at 54.4 in the country's air quality, with the national capital recording 92.7 micrograms per cubic metre.
 These figures surpass the standard set by the World Health Organization (WHO) by more than 10 and 18 times in the country and its capital, respectively.

 In 2023, India's ranking dropped by 5 places compared to 2022 when it held the 8th position based on PM 2.5 at 53.3 micrograms per cubic meter.
 Since 2018, the country's capital has consistently maintained its status as the world's most polluted capital.
 Additionally, the report identifies Begusarai, located in the state of Bihar, India, as the most polluted city globally, with a PM 2.5 concentration of 118.9 micrograms per cubic meter, exceeding the WHO standard by 23.7 times.
 Moreover, the report highlights that 13 out of the world's 15 most polluted cities and 83 of the top 100 most polluted cities are situated in India.